What is Trimethoprim Used For?

 Mild cases of cystitis can often be treated effectively at home with painkillers, like paracetamol or ibuprofen, and over-the-counter cystitis relief sachets.
 At Prescription Doctor, we offer a range of cystitis treatments.

 CanesOasis Cystitis Relief sachets contain 4g of sodium citrate, a type of salt that changes the pH of your urine, making it more alkaline.
-Doing so helps to stop the stinging and discomfort you might feel when you have cystitis.
+Doing so helps alleviate the stinging and discomfort you may feel when you have cystitis.
 The sachets have a cranberry flavour and are mixed with water to make a drinkable solution.
 Most people experience relief within 48 hours.

 Is nitrofurantoin better than trimethoprim for treating cystitis?

-Nitrofurantoin is fast becoming the preferred treatment method for UTIs because it has a low risk of bacterial resistance.
-Clinical studies have shown that nitrofurantoin is a suitable alternative to trimethoprim, the former first line defence against cystitis.
+Nitrofurantoin is becoming the preferred treatment method for UTIs due to its low risk of bacterial resistance.
+Clinical studies have shown that nitrofurantoin is a suitable alternative to trimethoprim, the former first-line defence against cystitis.

-A study comparing the effectiveness of nitrofurantoin and trimethoprim for uncomplicated cystitis found that the infection was cleared in 79% of trimethoprim patients and 84% of people treated with nitrofurantoin.
-The researchers concluded that a 5 day course of nitrofurantoin was clinically equivalent to a 3-day trimethoprim course for treating acute uncomplicated cystitis in women.
+A study comparing the effectiveness of nitrofurantoin and trimethoprim for uncomplicated cystitis found that the infection was cleared in 79% of patients treated with trimethoprim and 84% of those treated with nitrofurantoin.
+The researchers concluded that a 5-day course of nitrofurantoin was clinically equivalent to a 3-day course of trimethoprim for treating acute, uncomplicated cystitis in women.

 Summary

-Trimethoprim is an antibiotic treatment for cystitis.
-It is prescribed as a 3-day course for women and most people notice an improvement in their symptoms within a few days.
+Trimethoprim is an antibiotic used to treat cystitis.
+It is prescribed as a 3-day course for women, and most people notice an improvement in their symptoms within a few days.

 Authored & Reviewed By